rishabhaalingil/Business_Insights_360/README.md

                                     - Documentation for future updates or maintenance.

     - Communication Plan:
         - A solid communication plan is necessary to keep all team members and stakeholders updated.
-This includes:
+This includes
                                                                                                          -  Regular progress updates: Schedule recurring meetings to discuss the project’s progress, address any challenges, and align with stakeholders on evolving requirements.
                                                                                                          -  Documentation of key decisions: Document any significant changes, feedback, or decisions made throughout